mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 ![Sigmoid Function](images/sigmoid.png)

-## Bonus Points: Configuration for macOS and ITerm2 for Generating Plots Inline in a Hy Repl and Shell
+## Bonus Points: Configuration for macOS and ITerm2 for Generating Plots Inline in a Hy REPL and Shell

 On the macOS ITerm2 terminal app and on most Linux terminal apps, it is possible to get inline matplotlib plots in a shell (bash, zsh, etc.), in Emacs, etc. This will take some setup work but it is well worth it especially if you work on remote servers via SSH or tmux.
 Here is the setup for macOS: